Watson-Personal-Assistant/developer/_content/flavours/industry.md

 --|--------------|
 Registered name  | built-in-skill-default
 Description | A general fallback skill for the built-in skill set.
-Sample utterances | - How far is central park - How many cents in a euro -<li>What's for dinner -What age are you
+Sample utterances | 1.
+How far is central park, 2.
+How many cents in a euro,  3.What's for dinner, 4.
+What age are you?

 > **What to do next?**<br/>